dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 theory to explain the side effects of recalling repressed memories.
 If this theory were true, it implies that similar consequences are likely to occur even if those recalled memories were fictious.
-It also leads to the depressing realization that brain-computer interfaces will never be as simple as we might hope, without nanotechnology and quantum networking.
+It also leads to the depressing realization that brain-computer interfaces (BCI) will never be as simple as we might hope, without nanotechnology and quantum networking.
+Far worse, the existence and qualities of this CSC strongly imply that BCI's will result in developmental changes to neurological structure -- especially in younger brains and in earlier generations of the technology.

 When you violate the above temporal arrangement of primary memories, it causes major problems, potentially leading to a "schematic" crisis.